better-internet/radworks-grants/README.md

 If you're reading this, you're as interested as we are in promoting Free and Open Source Software (FOSS) and the ever growing Web3 ecosystem.

-This page will cover the basics of the Radicle Grants Program's ethos, application processes, and structure.
+This page will cover the basics of the Radworks Grants Program's ethos, application processes, and structure.

 ### Guidelines